Bill Simmons: Conflicts with ESPN

-Simmons has, at times, had a tense and public battle with ESPN about creative freedom and censorship.
+Simmons at times had tense and public battles with ESPN about creative freedom and censorship.
 In May 2008, Simmons was embroiled in a dispute with management at ESPN.com.
 When asked by the editors of Deadspin why he had not written a new column in over two weeks, he said that he was writing less because he loved writing his column and believed that he and ESPN had come to an agreement "on creative lines, media criticism rules, the promotion of the column and everything else on ESPN.com" but within a few months all of those things changed.

 A month before the feud erupted, Simmons was scheduled to interview then-senator Barack Obama for a podcast.
 Obama was still running against then-senator Hillary Clinton for the Democratic nomination at the time.
-ESPN nixed the interview, saying that they would allow its reporters and columnists to interview a presidential candidate only after the nomination had been finalized.
+ESPN nixed the interview, saying that they would allow their reporters and columnists to interview a presidential candidate only after the nomination had been finalized.

-In November 2008, according to Deadspin, Simmons had quit the B.S.
-Report due to the content being edited out of them.
-The controversy revolved around the entry of pornstar Christian into an ESPN fantasy basketball league.
+In November 2008, according to Deadspin, Simmons quit the B.S.
+Report due to corporate interference with his writing.
+The controversy revolved around the admission of pornstar Christian into an ESPN fantasy basketball league.
 Simmons was upset that his explanation of ESPN's refusal to allow him into the league was edited out of a podcast.
 On November 25, 2008, Simmons returned to recording his B.S.
 Report podcast with a disclaimer, which said "The BS Report is a free flowing conversation that occasionally touches on mature subjects."

 In late 2009, Simmons was punished by ESPN for writing tweets critical of Boston sports radio station WEEI's The Big Show.
 He was suspended for two weeks from Twitter, though he was still allowed to post tweets about his ongoing book tour.
 ESPN again suspended him from Twitter in March 2013 after he posted tweets critical of ESPN's First Take.

 On September 24, 2014, ESPN suspended Simmons for three weeks for criticizing NFL commissioner Roger Goodell's handling of the Ray Rice domestic violence case.
 During his podcast, Simmons stated that Goodell was lying when he claimed that he did not know what was on the tape that showed Rice punching his fiancé in the face and knocking her out in a hotel elevator.

 On May 8, 2015, ESPN president John Skipper announced that the sports media conglomerate would not be renewing Simmons's contract, which was set to expire in September 2015.
-On May 15, it was announced Simmons was officially done at ESPN, effective immediately.
+On May 15, it was announced that Simmons' would no longer be working at ESPN, effective immediately.